 Why is an asset management system important?
 Because taking control of assets is more than location tracking!
 Asset management is critical in helping a company monitor and control assets using a systemised approach.
 Managed effectively, the benefits include improvements to productivity and efficiency which places a company in a better position to increase its return on investment.

 Asset management systems (fixed asset registers) record all types of assets.
-Such as fixed (fixed assets are those that your business uses frequently in order to create revenue), physical and digital.
+Such as fixed (fixed assets are those that your business uses frequently to create revenue), physical and digital.
 A company can have a range of assets; fixed/capital and inventory/stock/parts, that need to be controlled.
 So using one single source of truth efficiently, to get the maximum possible returns and be competitive, makes sense.

 Asset management is vital in providing greater transparency in the following areas:

 - Tracking loaned assets and due date of return

 - Stock/parts/inventory usage and re-order control

 - Maintenance scheduling

 Asset management software is important for reporting on how assets are being used and where they are located.
 But more importantly, when changes are made to assets, such as replacing a part, and the finance involved.